EEZhuang/THRIVE/README.md

    should not affect the functionality of the code.

 2. Potentially, it may take a while for the social wall or profile page to load.

-3. During change password and after entering current credentials, if the user enters different passwords in the new password and confirm password section, no warning will pop up and the password will not be changed.